vimeo/vimeo-unity-sdk/README.md

 * For security reasons, the Vimeo token is not saved into the scene.
 But, if you plan on building this app so others can watch video, then be sure to check `Save token with scene`

  You're all set!
 Press play and you should now see your Vimeo video streaming in your app.

-# Future support
-We do not support the following features yet, but we hope to in the near future:

-#### Streaming
-* Adaptive video playback (HLS/DASH).
-The `VimeoPlayer` component does allow you to set your streaming quality preference.
-* Vimeo Live streaming playback & publishing

-#### Recording

 # Questions
 For questions and support, [ask on StackOverflow](https://stackoverflow.com/questions/ask/?tags=vimeo).